- An occupational disease is different than a job injury.

 Legally, an occupational disease is an infection or disease that arises naturally and proximately out of employment.
 RCW 51.08.140.
 The exposure at work needs to be the proximate cause of the medical condition.

-In practical terms, an occupational disease is your medical condition after you wear your body out or get sick from your job.
+In practical terms, an occupational disease is a medical condition that occurs after one wears one’s body out or gets sick from one’s job.

 Occupational Disease Claims Are Difficult to Prove.
-Here is the Criteria:
+Here are the Criteria:

 - Objective medical findings support the diagnosis; AND